uzibytes/The-Keyhole/README.md

 <h1 align="center">THE KEYHOLE <img src="https://cdn.jsdelivr.net/gh/uzibytes/The-Keyhole@master/public/image/logo_1.1.png" width="25px"></h1>
  <p align="center">As a child, we all wanted to see how the world looks through a KEYHOLE.
-And this is why we call this website "KEYHOLE" where one can <b>Peep Into the Infinity</b> and explore the basic domains of Crypto Market, Quotes, Words & Even save your notes.</p>
+And this is why we call this website "THE KEYHOLE" where one can <b>"Peep Into the Infinity"</b> and explore the basic domains of Crypto Market, Quotes, Words & Even save your notes.</p>

 ## Contents